How to Lead a Lobby Team

-- Remind everyone to watch or listen out for their cues.
+- Remind everyone to watch or listen for their cues.

-- If there's a constituent joining by phone (see "Constituent phone call" below), the pre-meeting huddle time is a good time to check in with the constituent.
+- If there's a constituent joining by phone (see "Constituent phone call" below), the pre-meeting huddle time is a good opportunity to check in with the constituent.

 Facilitating the meeting

 Once the meeting begins, your role is to empower everyone on the team, handle transitions and end on time.See the meeting leader role description on the lobby meeting practice page.

 Transitioning from the discussion to the end of the meeting: